Channing-Zeng/Reporting_Suite/docs/variant_filtering.md

 - In paired analysis, removing mutations appearing both in tumor and in normal match in similar frequency
 - Removing dbSNP common benign or likely benign (by ClinVar definition) SNPs, unless actionable (`Var_Class` = _dbSNP_)
 - Removing variants with high global minor allele frequenecy (GMAF) in TCGA (> 0.0025), unless actionable
-- Cohort filtering: removing `unknown` variants present in ≥ 40% samples and > 5 samples
+- Cohort filtering: removing `unknown` variants present in &ge; 40% samples and > 5 samples

 Variants are also checked against a list of positions and rules of common germline mutatations and artifacts, similarly to actionable lists:
 - [filter_common_artifacts.txt](https://github.com/AstraZeneca-NGS/Reporting_Suite/blob/master/reference_data/filtering/hg19/filter_common_artifacts.txt) - genomic positions and rules.
 If rule, filter even if actionable.
 If position, filter if non-actionable and AF < 35%.